ThisuraThejith/scopic-tech-task/README.md

 ## Install dependencies

 Run `npm install` to install the dependencies of the project.
-The get the system served referring to the following section.
+Then get the system served referring to the following section.

 ## Development server